FREE SHIPPING to UK for all unframed prints

 Works on paper are doing the heavy lifting

-After paintings and sculptures, works on paper and prints were in popular demand.
+After paintings, works on paper and prints were in popular demand.
 This would have likely contributed to the greater buoyancy at the lower end of the art market - thus boosting sales at smaller prices and less at the top end.

 “One very reassuring thing the survey showed was that even while the top end of the market slowed down, the middle was fairly stable,”